 Mix It Up 2016

 Mix It Up by PepsiCo was an immersive, interactive space dedicated to design collaborations and exhibitions by leading talent during Milan Design Week 2016.
-The Mix It Up event, was envisioned by Design Group Italia, showcases PepsiCo’s recent innovations across its leading brand portfolio of snacks, beverages, and nutritional products.
-DGI developed the layout, lighting, and coordinated and managed the construction of Mix It Up.
+The Mix It Up event, envisioned by us, showcased PepsiCo’s recent innovations across its leading brand portfolio of snacks, beverages, and nutritional products.
+We developed the layout, lighting, and coordinated and managed the construction of Mix It Up.

 Cultura Pizza e Vita